-Comment: The subject property measures 24.55 acres and it is not being developed as a mixed-use planning community.
+The Planning Board noted that the subject property measures 24.55 acres and it is not being developed as a mixed-use planned community.
 Therefore, this requirement is not relevant to the subject project.

 - d.
-Military Installation Overlay (M-I-O) Zone: Part 10(c) of the Zoning Ordinance sets forth criteria for the M-I-O Zone.
-The subject property is located within the Joint Base Andrews M-I-O Zone area.
-The eastern portion of the property is within Height Surface 'B', 'G', and 'F' establishing a height limit of approximately 459 feet above the runway surface which should be noted in the general notes and on any other future development plans.
-All the proposed buildings are no more than 110 feet in height and therefore meet the requirements of the M-I-O Zone. - e.
 The DSP has been reviewed for conformance with the applicable site design guidelines cross-reference in Section 27-283 (contained in Section 27-274) as follows: - (1) Section 27-274(a)(2), Parking, loading, and circulation, provides guidelines for the design of surface parking facilities.
-Surface parking lots are encouraged to be located to the rear or side of structures to minimize the visual impact of cars on the site.
-Surface parking is provided for the commercial, hotel, and residential land uses of this project.
-For the multifamily residential uses, structured parking garages should be provided for the residents and their guests.
-Most of the surface parking is anticipated to be used for the commercial uses on-site.
-Surface parking spaces located along the frontage of Central Avenue (MD 214) and the ramp of the Capital Beltway (I-95/495) should be transformed into green area for planting of vegetation for screening and buffering.
-The redesign, proposed by a condition in the Recommendation section of this staff report at the time of DSP approval, is to reduce the surface parking, especially around the two multifamily buildings and increase the presence of green space, and to provide buffering along the Capital Beltway. - (2) In accordance with Section 27-274(a)(2)(B), loading areas should be visually unobtrusive and has been demonstrated on the DSP, for example, the loading areas serving the existing retail building have been located at the rear of the building away from public areas. - (3) In accordance with Section 27-274(a)(6)(i), Site and Streetscape Amenities, coordination of the design of light fixtures, benches, trash receptacles, bicycle racks, and other street furniture is required.
-A comprehensive review of streetscape amenities has been shown on the DSP, however, staff notes that detailed information has not been provided for all the site and street furniture.
-Additional information will be required to satisfy this requirement prior to certification.
-A condition has been added to the Recommendation section of this report. - (4) A comprehensive and connected public space system should be provided to enhance the commercial and multifamily areas in accordance with Section 27-274(a)(9), Public spaces.
-These public spaces (plazas) should incorporate high-quality design details and be integrated into the site design by a welldesigned pedestrian system and continuous streetscape.
+Surface parking lots are encouraged to be located and designed to provide safe and efficient vehicular and pedestrian circulation within the site, while minimizing the visual impact of cars.
+The subject application has provided a shared-parking garage for the residents of the multifamily building and the office use.
+Additionally, surface parking spaces located along the frontage of Central Avenue (MD 214) and the ramp of the Capital Beltway (I-95/495) have included a green area for planting vegetation, to the extent possible, and the site plan has been designed to avoid large uninterrupted expanses of pavement. - (2) In accordance with Section 27-274(a)(2)(B), loading areas should be visually unobtrusive and this has been demonstrated on the DSP, for example, the loading areas serving the existing retail building have been located at the rear of the building away from public areas. - (3) In accordance with Section 27-274(a)(6)(i), Site and Streetscape Amenities, coordination of the design of light fixtures, benches, trash receptacles, bicycle racks, and other street furniture is required.
+A comprehensive review of streetscape amenities has been shown on the DSP, however, the Planning Board noted that detailed information has not been provided for all the site and street furniture.
+Additional information will be required to satisfy this requirement prior to certification and a condition requiring this has been included in this approval. - (4) A comprehensive and connected public space system should be provided to enhance the commercial and multifamily areas in accordance with Section 27-274(a)(9), Public Spaces.
+These public spaces (plazas) should incorporate high-quality design details and be integrated into the site design by a well-designed pedestrian system and continuous streetscape.
 An attractive mix of design features including focal points, seating areas, specialty landscaping, and specialty paving materials have been demonstrated on the DSP.
 The subject application shows decorative paving and special design features.
-However, staff notes that detailed information has not been provided for all design features, and should be shown.
-A condition has been added to the Recommendation section of this report.
+However, the Planning Board noted that detailed information has not been provided for all design features, and should be shown by condition of this approval.

-- f.
+- e.
 In accordance with Section 27-574, the number of parking spaces required in the M-X-T Zone is to be calculated by the applicant and submitted for Planning Board approval at the time of DSP.
 Detailed information regarding the methodology and procedures to be used in determining the parking ratio is outlined in Section 27-574(b).
 The DSP has included detailed parking information and the proposed parking and loading facilities are acceptable. - 8.
 Departure from Design Standards (DDS-637): The applicant requires two departures.
-The first departure is from Section 27-558(a) of the Zoning Ordinance, which govern the size of parking spaces.
+The first departure is from Section 27-558(a) of the Zoning Ordinance, which governs the size of parking spaces.
 The second departure is from Section 27-579(b) of the Zoning Ordinance, which prohibits access to a loading space to be located less than 50 feet from property proposed to be used for residential purposes.
 The following discussion relates to these departures of design standards: